MILESAGO - Stage Shows 1964-75

 Marcia Hines

-Marcia as born Boston, Mass, USA in 1953 and was barely out of school when she was imported especially for the production.
-Drawing on her roots in the American gospel tradition in her hometown of Boston, she easily won a 1969 US audition for the Australian production.
+Marcia was born Boston, Mass, USA in 1953 and was barely out of school when she was brought to Australia especially for the production.
+After hearing that a friend's sister (Donna Summer) had won a role in the German produciton, Marcia successfully auditioned for the Australian production.
 Because she was still a minor in the US, producer Harry M. Miller had to be appointed as her guardian so that she could travel here.
 She joined the cast in April 1970, aged only 16, by which time she was already pregnant with her daughter, who was born during the run of Hair on 4 September 1970.
-After Hair closed she was chosen for the original Australian production of Jesus Christ Superstar in 1973, replacing actress Michelle Fawdon as Mary Magdelene, and it was this role that really established her in Australia.
+After Hair closed she joined the hugely successful original Australian production of Jesus Christ Superstar in 1973, replacing Michelle Fawdon in the role of Mary Magdelene, and it was this that really established her in Australia.
 After Superstar closed in 1974, she worked with the Daly Wilson Big Band, touring overseas and recording with them, before embarking on a hugely successful solo career in 1975.
-As one of the only black American female performers working in Australia at the time, Marcia was soon dubbed Australia's "Queen of Soul".
-She recorded many best-selling singles and albums -- including five Top Ten hits -- earned several gold and platinum albums, made two musical TV series for the ABC, was voted "Queen of Pop" for three years running 1976-78, and was Australia's top-selling recording and concert artist for four consecutive years 1976-79.
+As one of the few black American female performers working in Australia at the time, Marcia was soon dubbed Australia's "Queen of Soul".
+She recorded many best-selling singles and albums -- including five Top 10 hits -- earned several gold and platinum albums, made two musical TV series for the ABC, was voted "Queen of Pop" for three years running 1976-78, and was Australia's top-selling recording and concert artist for four consecutive years 1976-79.
 In the mid-80s she stopped performing full-time for several years due to ill-health but after being diagnosed with diabetes and learning to manage her condition, she returned to regular performing and recording in the mid-90s.
 She also teaches singing and hopes to open her own performance school.
 Her daughter Deni has also become a successful singer, with hits in the 90s both with The Rockmelons and as a solo performer.

 John Waters (Claude)